wp-plugins/shopsquad/readme.txt

 **Important Note: If you had previously installed this plugin but got an "invalid header" error message, please delete the 'shopsquad' folder in the '/wp-content/plugins/' directory and try again.**

 The easy way:
-* Go to your WordPress Admin panel
+* In your WordPress admin panel, open the 'Plugins' tab and click 'Add New'
-* Open the 'Plugins' tab and click 'Add New'
+* Search for 'shopsquad' and click 'Install' and then 'Activate Plugin'
-* Search for 'shopsquad' and click 'Install'
+* In the 'Appearance' tab, click on 'Widgets', place the plugin in a desired location, and enter in your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") username.

 The hard way:
 * Unzip `shopsquad.zip` and place the 'shopsquad' folder in the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress
-* Click on 'Widgets' under the 'Appearance' tab, place the plugin in a desired location, and enter in your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") username.
+* In the 'Appearance' tab, click on 'Widgets', place the plugin in a desired location, and enter in your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") username.

 == Frequently Asked Questions ==